jitesoft/.github/profile/README.md

 ---

-## Signatures that might be worh having!
+## Signatures that might be worth having!

-GPG:
+PGP:

-Most of our gpg signatures are made by the following keys:
+Most of our PGP signatures are made by the following keys:

 ```
 Johannes Tegnér E97A 1482 A904 402E 1A60  C566 ED13 F046 A7B4 A4A7